• ECTS

 Objectives

-The teaching unit explores object-oriented modeling and programming, using UML and Java as a framework.
+The teaching unit explores object-oriented modeling and programming, using UML and Java as frameworks.
 Liskov's substitution principle is studied, and the concepts of dynamic binding and static binding are explored in depth.
 Advanced aspects of object-oriented programming in a statically typed language are studied: modularity with different types of nested classes, packages, and modules; generics and the relationships between specialization, generics, and subtyping; contract programming with interfaces, assertions, and exceptions; elements of meta-programming with the concept and practice of introspection and annotations; declarative programming using data streams.
 The course also covers dynamic diagrams in UML and their relationship to code, component diagrams, and deployment diagrams.

 Read more